 Where do we meet?We meet at our host church, Peninsula Bible Fellowship in East Bremerton just off HWY 303.
 See the map to the right for directions.

 Do I have to attend Peninsula Bible Fellowship to come?
 Do I have to attend church to come?Nope!
 While MOPS is a Christian organization, we are not a Bible Study and we welcome all moms of preschoolers, no matter where they find themselves on the journey of faith.

 May I come just to check you out?
 Can I bring a friend?Yes and yes!
 If you have never tried MOPS before, your first meeting is free.
 So please come check us out.
 We really hope you'll want to stay.
 And we're always up for meeting new friends, so bring one along with you.

-With that being said, we can not guarantee childcare to non-registered MOPPETS.
+With that being said, we can not guarantee childcare to non-registered MOPS Kids.
 Please use our Contact Us form to see if we have space in our childcare program before attending.
 Please include each child's birth date when inquiring.

-In addition, our weekly meeting fee is $7 for those using childcare (price the same whether you bring 1 child or 7 kids) and $5 for those not using childcare.
+In addition, our weekly meeting fee is $5.
 You can pay via cash, check or credit card.
 Pre-paid meeting punch cards are also available.

 We do not want any mom who wants to be involved excluded from our group.
 If the fee is what is standing in the way of you joining our group, please use our Contact Us form to check about scholarship availability.
 At meeting, you can inquire with the ladies at the Finance & Registration table.